digitalpapercut/examples/README.md

 # examples
-These are various python scripts that I have written to perform tasks like nmap scanning and database updates.
+These are various simple scripts that I have written for practice.